xCDAT/xcdat/README.rst

 - Robust handling of coordinates and its associated bounds

   - Name-agnostic retrieval of CF compliant coordinates and bounds using ``cf_xarray``
-  - Generating specific bounds or filling all missing bounds for supported axes
+  - Generating a specific or all bounds for supported axes if they don't exist
   - Ability to operate on both (0 to 360) and (-180 to 180) longitudinal axes orientations

 - Temporal averaging (weighted or unweighted)